Lancie aims to create articles that are enjoyable to read on a broad range of topics.

 So it seemed before the most bitter, divisive bout of democracy yet, and yet here we are: Donald J. Trump, businessman, TV show host and decidedly not a politician has beaten Hillary Clinton, a career politician whose family ties are deeply rooted in the sphere of influence.
 He is the new president and she is not.

 I won't bother with the blue-against-red rhetoric or any of that stuff you've seen repeated gruelingly over the past few months.
 Instead, here's my take on the four lessons we can learn as a collective about each other, this fascinating time, and what to expect in the future.

 1) There Is No Election-Rigging Illumnati Circle

 The one reprieve is that the conspiracy theorists were proven wrong.
 Because if there was such a circle, there was no way they'd ever let Trump win.
-You know that smug pseudo-intellectual that keeps on telling you to "wake up"?
+Do you know that smug pseudo-intellectual that keeps on telling you to "wake up"?
 Yeah, you can rub this in their faces.

 Of course, this also means that Trump was definitely talking out of his ass to defend himself.
 What that says about both him and his followers who repeated this sentiment with unwavering certainty is another thing.